-Electricity is required for lighting up our homes and powering up the industries.
+Electricity is required for lighting up our homes and powering up industries.
 It can be constructive or destructive depending on how carefully it is handled.
 One of the most dangerous situations is when there is a short circuit.
 You may have heard of fired accidents caused due to short circuits or even deaths due to electrocution.
 The major cause of the electric fire is heat produced due to the flow of high currents through the conductor during a short circuit.

 A typical electric circuit consists of a power source and a load connected between the terminals of the source.
-The load offers an amount of resistance to the flow of current through it, hence limits the flow.
+The load offers an amount of resistance to the flow of current through it, hence limiting the flow.
 According to Ohm’s law, the current flow in a circuit is directly proportional to the applied voltage and inversely proportional to the resistance offered by the circuit to the current flow.

 I α V/R